Every valley shall be raised up,

 On the third Monday of January, the United States observes Martin Luther King, Jr. Day as an official federal holiday.

 The Reverend Dr. King led the Civil Rights Movement in the United States from the mid-1950s until his death by assassination in 1968.
-His famous “I have a dream” speech, delivered at the Lincoln Memorial in Washington, D.C. will be remembered, read, and recited by people all over the country if not the world on Monday January 18.
+His famous “I have a dream” speech, delivered at the Lincoln Memorial in Washington, D.C. is remembered, read, and recited by people all over the country if not the world on the anniversary of his birth.

-Last year I wrote a post about interpersonal violence and Dr. King’s life reminds us of its tragic effects.
+Dr. King’s life reminds us of the tragic effects of violence.
 His life ended suddenly and prematurely when, on April 4, 1968, an assailant shot him as he stood on a hotel balcony.
 He had delivered his last speech just the day before.
 The shooter was apprehended, and after confessing to the murder, sentenced to life in prison where he died.

 Most people know of Dr. King’s assassination, but don’t know his mother, Alberta Williams King, also died violently.
 At age 69, sitting at the organ of the Ebenezer Baptist Church, Mrs. King was shot and killed on June 30, 1974.
 Her 23-year-old assailant received a life sentence and died in prison.